cheretbe/notes/linux/dialog.md

-`whiptail` is less powerful, but has an advantage of it's package being installed on most boxes by default
+`whiptail` is less powerful, but has an advantage of its package being installed on most boxes by default

 ```bash
 # The following swaps stdout and stderr